 Built a Rational and Recyclable "Functional Structure"

-The implant method saves space and allows early building of structures without temporary work, by simply pressing structural members produced at the plant into the earth from above the ground.
-Through a simple and rational construction method using compact system equipment that minimizes the range of impact of the work, and high quality structural members, the changes to the topography are minimized and the environmental impact is kept to a minimum when building structures.
+The Implant Method saves space and allows early building of structures without temporary work, by simply pressing structural members produced at the plant into the earth from above the ground.
+Through a simple and rational construction method using compact system equipment that minimises the range of impact of the work, and high quality structural members, the changes to the topography are minimized and the environmental impact is kept to a minimum when building structures.
 Moreover, moving or removal can be done with ease by extracting structural members, and so this is a construction method that embodies function-oriented structures in line with a recyclable life cycle, such as reusing removed materials for another purpose.